-Any member of the staff or the Principal may assign students a detention(s).
-Detentions will be assigned to students who have demonstrated undesirable attendance patterns, repeated tardiness, disrespectful behavior, misconduct, or for other disciplinary reasons as deemed necessary.
+Any member of the staff or administration may assign students a detention(s).
+Detentions will be assigned to students who have demonstrated undesirable attendance patterns, repeated tardiness, disrespectful behavior, misconduct, disengagement, late work or for other disciplinary reasons as deemed necessary.
 Detentions assigned by teachers will be served under their supervision, and parents/guardians will be notified regarding the reason and when the detention is to be served.
 It is the responsibility of students and parents to arrange for transportation in cases of after-school detention.
-Students must leave the building immediately after their detention, and may not attend other events (e.g. sport practices or games) that day.